 The Grand Oak Hall

 The Grand Oak Hall was erected from an oak-frame using original construction methods.
-We were so pleased with the result, that we decided to follow suit with the bridal suite incorporating a fallen oak tree from our woods to create a spectacular oak-framed roof.
+We were so pleased with the result, that we decided to create an exposed ceiling in the bridal suite using timber from a recently fallen oak tree on the estate.

 We are delighted to share Greentrees Estate with you and hope that you enjoy it as much we do…